codywimbert/codywimbert.github.io/index.md

     Access to lab services is selectively controlled with firewall rules and OpenVPN server.
     Proxmox hosts virtual machines and containers, while Docker services run application workloads.
     Media automation is orchestrated through a Prowlarr → Sonarr/Radarr → qBittorrent → Plex pipeline.
-    Security events are monitored within Wazuh, which doubles as a vulnerability management platform.
+    Security events are monitored within Wazuh, which doubles as a vulnerability management platform for all labnet services.
   </p>
 </div>